 In this pattern the head noun is modified by another noun and the noun-noun phrase is modified by an adjective.
 For example, favourite [television programme].
 A noun-noun phrase can also be modified by a further noun.
 There are a few examples in the above table.
 For example, database [management system].

-Only the words which appear in the central strip can be considered acceptable collocates.
+Only the words which appear in the central horizontal strip can be considered acceptable collocates.
 Underlined headings indicate categories whose collocates change when scrolling occurs.